Azure/azure-functions-signalrservice-extension/README.md

 }
 ```

-##### Broadcast messages with output binding
+###### Broadcast messages with output binding

-`IServiceHubContext` provide [Microsoft.Azure.SignalR](https://www.nuget.org/packages/Microsoft.Azure.SignalR/)-extended interfaces, if you are familiar how to use `IHubContext` to send messages in an app server, it will be easy for you to use `IServiceHubContext`.
+`IServiceHubContext` provides [Microsoft.Azure.SignalR](https://www.nuget.org/packages/Microsoft.Azure.SignalR/)-extended interfaces, if you are familiar with how to use `IHubContext` to send messages in an app server, it will be easy for you to use `IServiceHubContext`.

 ``` C#
 [FunctionName("broadcast")]